Break Even Point

 Let us understand the meaning of contribution margin in brief.
 Contribution margin means revenue minus variable expenses.
 With contribution margin, you come to know how much of the company’s revenue will be available to pay for the fixed expenses and to generate the net income.

-1. The formula for calculating BEP in terms of money is:
+1. The formula for calculating BEP in value is:

-Break-Even Point = Break-Even Point in Units x Sales Price Per Unit
+Break-Even Point in Value = Break-Even Point in Units x Sales Price Per Unit

 Example